 If you’re dealing with pet diarrhea check out our post on treating bearded dragon diarrhea.

-In this section, we will provide details for the causes of runny poop, the symptoms of parasites, and what different colors of poop mean for your bearded dragon.
+In this section, we will provide details for the causes of runny bearded dragon poop, the symptoms of parasites, and what different colors of poop mean for your pet.

 Runny & Watery Bearded Dragon Poop

-If your bearded dragon has runny or watery poop, it is very important to pinpoint the cause and implement a cure before severe dehydration sets in.
+If your bearded dragon poops runny or watery stools, it is very important to pinpoint the cause and implement a cure before severe dehydration sets in.